gohugoio/hugo/docs/content/extras/shortcodes.md

 * https://www.youtube.com/watch?v=w7Ft2ymGmfc

-Copy the ID from behind `v=` and pass it the shortcode:
+Copy the ID from behind `v=` and pass it to the shortcode:

     {{</* youtube w7Ft2ymGmfc */>}}